Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_autopilot.md

 ### Landing With PROP CTRL
 One of the best uses of PROP CTRL is during the final approach to a landing pad.
 The final approach should be at a low (1-2 $\frac m s$) vertical and horizontal speed.
 Once the ship is over the center of the pad, engage PROP CTRL to arrest all forward motion; the ship will then descend straight down until contacting the pad or terrain.

+## Autopilot Failures and the WARN Lamp
+If the autopilot experiences flight conditions (such as high speed flight over rough terrain) that it can't manage, it will automatically disengage HOVR mode (and by extension, HSPD and PROP modes).
+In this event, the WARN button on the autopilot panel will illuminate, and a loud audible alarm will sound in the cockpit.
+Pressing the WARN button silences the audible alert.
+Pressing WARN when it isn't active will activate the audible alarm (serving as a test of the system).
+Press the button a second time to silence it.

+When the autopilot disengages, the throttle remains in whatever position it had when the failure occurred.
+The RATE MODE will remain engaged, and the ship will stop rotating.
+Your first priority in this event is to assess the situation and try to restore controlled flight manually.
+If you were moving with a high horizontal speed, try to slow the speed manually before attempting to engage HOVR mode again.

+{: .note }
+The three priorities of any pilot are always **aviate**, **navigate**, and **communicate**.
+Don't worry about silencing the alarm until you are in control of your spaceship (always prioritize **aviate**!).